Introduction to Cluster Algebras. Chapter 7: Triple diagrams and normal plabic graphs

-\begin{definition} Let $G$ and $G'$ be plabic graphs.
-We write $G\osim G'$ if $G$~and~$G'$ can be related to each other via a sequence of local moves (M1)--(M3) that does not include an instance of the (M3) move shown in \cref{fig:M3-white-leaf}, cf.\ \cref{rem:problematic-X(G)}. \end{definition}

-\begin{lemma} Let $G$ and $G'$ be plabic graphs such that $G\osim G'$.
-Then the corresponding (generalized) triple diagrams $\X(G)$ and~$\X(G')$ are move equivalent (i.e., related to each other via swivel moves). \end{lemma}
+\begin{lemma} Let $G$ and $G'$ be (leafless) plabic graphs such that $G\osim G'$.
+Then the corresponding (generalized) triple diagrams $\X(G)$ and~$\X(G')$ are move-equivalent (i.e., related to each other via swivel moves). \end{lemma}

-We note that $\X(G)$ and $\X(G')$ are defined up to move equivalence, so the statement that they are move-equivalent to each other makes sense.
+We note that $\X(G)$ and $\X(G')$ are defined up to move-equivalence, so the statement that they are move-equivalent to each other makes sense.

-\textbf{Proof.} It is straightforward to verify, case by case, that each of the local moves (M1)--(M3), with the exception of the move shown in \cref{fig:M3-white-leaf}, either leaves the associated (generalized) triple diagram invariant or applies a swivel move to it (more precisely, to any of the possible diagrams obtained using the construction in \cref{def:triple-non-normal}).
-To be specific: \begin{itemize}[leftmargin=.2in] \item a square move (M1) translates into a swivel move, see \cref{fig:flipsplabictriple}(a); \item both the move (M2) and a black (de)contraction move (M3) leave the triple diagram invariant (up to isotopy); \item a white (de)contraction move (M3), other than the instance shown in \cref{fig:M3-white-leaf}, translates into a swivel move, see \cref{fig:flipsplabictriple}(b) (remove the black vertex in the center).
+\textbf{Proof.} It is straightforward to verify, case by case, that each of the local moves (M1)--(M3$'$) either leaves the associated (generalized) triple diagram intact or applies a swivel move to it (more precisely, to any of the possible diagrams obtained via the construction in \cref{lem:biptri2}).
+To be specific: \begin{itemize}[leftmargin=.2in] \item a square move (M1) translates into a swivel move, see \cref{fig:flipsplabictriple}(a); \item both the move (M2) and a black (de)contraction move (M3$'$) leave the triple diagram invariant (up to isotopy); \item a white (de)contraction move (M3$'$) translates into a swivel move, see \cref{fig:flipsplabictriple}(b) (remove the black vertex in the center).

 \end{itemize}